 Quick Facts on MAS’ Elementary Program

-- MAS elementary school classrooms have approximately 30 students per class with two full time, licensed teachers!
+- MAS elementary school classrooms have approximately 30 students per class and in most cases, there are two full time, licensed teachers in each classroom!

 - Our school day for elementary students is the same as the school day for middle and high school students.
 We recognize that this is a long day; however, we also know that our students need to make tremendous gains in reading and math, among other subjects, in order to be college-ready.
 We extend the school day because significantly more time in school means significantly more learning!

 - MAS elementary students do not take naps.
 We recognize our school day is significantly longer than most elementary schools, but within a short period of time, students adjust beautifully to the long, but structured and engaging school day.

 - MAS elementary students are provided a mid-morning snack per day.
 Both snacks are provided by MAS and are free of charge.
 We recognize the importance of ensuring good nutrition for our students to keep them energized and focused.

 - MAS does not have “traditional” recess for our elementary students.
 However, we provide a structured playtime every day and elementary students are also scheduled for PE every other day to provide an appropriate outlet to release energy and teach and encourage socialization skills.

 - MAS offers a before and after-school program for our elementary students and this program is housed in our multi-purpose facility and is available to families free of charge!

 - MAS provides limited public school transportation to students.
 A bus schedule with bus stop locations and times is available in the main office as well as on our website.
 All grade levels ride the bus together, but elementary students are separated from middle and high school students on the buses.